TomRoberto/react-vinted-front/README.md

 ![Home page](./src/assets/images-readMe/home_page.png)

-On the home page, you have all the products available.
+On the home page, you have all the products available for purchase.
 You can decide to have them ordered by increasing or decreasing price.
 You can also decide to search between the products based on :

 - Their name
 - A price range